-Clickers (also known as Personal Response Systems) are small, handheld units that are intended to increase student participation and engagement in class by allowing students to easily respond to an instructor's multiple-choice questions; these responses are instantly tabulated by software so that the instructor, and potentially the students, can see the results.
-Used effectively, clickers can foster student engagement with course content.
+Clickers are stand-alone handheld devices or apps installed on a smartphone or laptop that allow students to respond to an instructor's multiple-choice questions.
+These responses are instantly tabulated by software so that the instructor, and potentially the students, can see the results.
+Used effectively, clickers can foster participation as well as student engagement with course content.

 The benefits of clickers include:

-- Clickers can be used to give in-class quizzes at the beginning of a class to ascertain whether students have read something that was assigned for class.
+- Give in-class quizzes at the beginning of a class to ascertain whether students have read something assigned for class.
 This can help to support the flipped classroom.

 - The instructor explains why the correct answer is correct.
 Students are motivated to pay attention, because the peer instruction process has engaged them with the content.

 Skeptics might suggest that more students get the correct answer the second time simply because the "smarter" students told them which answer to unthinkingly select.
 In other words, no real learning has occurred.
 However, studies have shown that this is not the case.
 In these studies, students who engaged in peer instruction were given questions that were similar to the ones that they had discussed during peer instruction; in other words, the new questions required them to apply what they had learned during peer instruction to a different scenario.
 Students who engaged in peer instruction did better with these questions than other students.
 They had actually learned via peer instruction.

 The process described above can also be used to conduct two-stage exams.
 For more information, watch Two-Stage Exams, a video created by the Carl Weiman Science Education Initiative at the University of British Columbia.

 Other best practices for clickers include these strategies: